-BA (Hons) Musical Theatre workshop
+BA (Hons) Musical Theatre workshop guide

 Our workshop and interview day is an opportunity for you to get an idea of what is involved in our Musical Theatre course and to experience the way you would work in this area at the University of Portsmouth.

 We believe that this is an important part of informing prospective students of our unique offer and so we require all applicants to participate in one of these afternoons before we will make an offer of a place.
-This year, all workshops are taking place over Zoom.

 While copyright restrictions mean we cannot materially distribute copies of the printed sheet music for this song, we've attached a page of the line to help with your preparations.
 The musical is very well-known and so, if you would like to source some sheet music for accompaniment, it will likely be available from your local library.
 All applicants will be required to know the song from memory ahead of the workshop, and as part of their preparation, we'll ask the following: